Tjiawei/NeighborNet/README.md

 The file in sample_20 corresponds to the sentence $N^{l}_{i}$ signifies the top-k similar shots to the shot-i within a time window centered on the shot-i with a length of $l$." （In the lower part of Eq.(1)）.

-If you are interested in the implementation details of generating this graph, please see issue https://github.com/ExMorgan-Alter/NeighborNet/issues/4.
+If you are interested in the implementation details of generating this graph, please see issue https://github.com/ExMorgan-Alter/NeighborNet/issues/4 (This is the code I actually use to generate the graph, not a simple sample code!!!).

 https://pan.baidu.com/s/1sodKXth7GgHztkHp7tsN8A Code: 2345